Continuation of Vintage Micro Television, this is page four.

 Sharp C-315S Color TFT LCD

 I found this rare Sharp television September, 2011 purchased in Germany.
 To the best of my knowledge, this model is a European/UK PAL version and never imported to the United States.
 High quality design, thin film transistor active matrix 3 inch color display with 20 channel presets and on screen display.
-Built in back light which is switched off when the display is placed in the open position.
-This also allows ambient light to illuminate the display, saving battery power.
+Built in back light which is switched off when the display is placed in the open position, allowing ambient light to illuminate the display, saving battery power.
 Additionally, a clever on screen display automatically illuminates when the back light tube is about to expire advising the remaining time before failure.
 Convenient front panel switches with secondary controls at the top of set.
 The television has audio/video, external antenna, earphone and external 9 volt power supply inputs.
-The television operates on 6 standard AA batteries and measures 5 1/2″ W x 3 3/8″ H x 1 11/16″ D. Since this is a PAL standard television I cannot display a screen shot at this time.
-In order to do so, I will need a PAL to NTSC converter.
-The seller sent me a color screen shot and operation is verified with on screen snow, static sound and on screen displays.
+The television operates on 6 standard AA batteries and measures 5 1/2″ W x 3 3/8″ H x 1 11/16″ D. Since this is a PAL standard television I cannot display a color screen shot at this time.
+In order to do so, I need a PAL to NTSC converter.
+I can confirm operation, but this set only displays monochrome images from an NTSC source.
 I also have the external power supply with European plug.

 Click on first image for full view.